 The Christian Service component of the program challenges the candidates to model Jesus’ life of service.
 These projects help to foster an understanding of the centrality of service in the Christian life.

-We also encourage participation in our newly reinvigorated Youth Ministry program.
+We also encourage our high school students to participate in our Youth Ministry program.
 The focus of this program is to help give our young people a lived connection to Christ Jesus and the community of the Church, and help them to grow in faith as young adults.
 Youth Ministry also offers service opportunities within and outside our Collaborative, as well as social and recreational activities, to help our young people strengthen their connections to each other and to their community.

 For more details and information about our Confirmation Preparation Program please visit the Religious Education Program website.